alazaroc/blog-web-code/_posts/2022-03-16-how-to-create-infrastructure-with-cdk.md

 - `cdk bootstrap`
   - You must execute it once per environment (account and region) to allow cdk to create the resources it needs to run

-## How to deploy infrastructure with CDK
+## How to create infrastructure with CDK

 This section contains: